honeycombio/intro-to-o11y-python/README.md

 Gitpod is a free cloud environment where you can run the example without needing to clone the code or install Python on your machine.

-Or you can clone this repo and run the app locally.
+You can also clone this repo and run the app locally.
  If you use [VSCode devcontainers](https://code.visualstudio.com/docs/remote/containers-tutorial), then reopen in a container.
 Otherwise, have python3 and pip installed; and run `pip3 install -r requirements.txt`.